-WASHINGTON (AP) - Top Republican lawmakers are calling on Veterans Affairs Secretary Eric Shinseki to fire his chief of staff for approving two training conferences that led to $762,000 in questionable spending.
+WASHINGTON (AP) - Top Republican lawmakers have called on Veterans Affairs Secretary Eric Shinseki to fire his chief of staff for approving two training conferences that led to $762,000 in questionable spending.

-But Rep. Jeff Miller and Sen. Richard Burr say accountability begins at the top and that the department's chief of staff, John Gingrich, bears ultimate responsibility because he approved the conferences in Orlando, Fla.
-They said in a letter to Shinseki that a message must be sent to all VA employees that the "perfunctory execution" of important responsibilities is inexcusable.
+Rep. Jeff Miller and Sen. Richard Burr said in a letter released Tuesday that accountability begins at the top.
+They said the department's chief of staff, John Gingrich, bears ultimate responsibility because he approved the conferences held last year in Orlando Fla.
+They said in the letter that a message must be sent to all VA employees that the "perfunctory execution" of important responsibilities is inexcusable.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)